 • Trademarks in professional publications are noted on first use and in the document’s trademark statement.
 Trademarks in books are noted in the front matter.

-Check out our Style Guide.
-If you want any of these matters to be handled differently, just let us know before we start the editing work.
+Check out our Style Guide for more details.
+If you would like any of these matters to be handled differently, just let us know before we start the editing work.